 Instead, you need to use standard HTML and CSS to get the best of both worlds.
 But you can get away with adding visual appeal to a HTML/CSS nav bar using Flash like the Atlanta Botanical Garden did:

 Like navigation, both search engines and users find breadcrumbs useful.
-Users find it useful to locate where they are in your site, especially if they came through a deep page.
+Users find them useful to locate where they are on your site, especially if they came through a deep page.

 Here’s an example of what you shouldn’t do:

-The arrows show you the direction of the hierarchy from parent to child and each set is a link with the terminating page not a link.
+The arrows show you the direction of the hierarchy from parent to child, and each set is a link, with the terminating page not being a link.
 Search engines find this method useful because it helps them categorize content appropriately.

 Build beauty into your web design

-As the age of sentiment search grows, a users experience will help determine how a search engine should rank a website.
+As the age of sentiment search grows, user experience will help determine how a search engine will rank a website.

-Let’s say someone finds their way to your blog through a search.
-They land on your page, look around, do not like what they see because it is shoddy design and then bounce out of there.
+Let’s say people find their way to your blog through a search.
+They land on your page, look around, do not like what they see because it is shoddily designed and then bounce out of there.
 Google, for example, will then ask whether they want to block that search result or not.
 If the user chooses to block it, then you are doomed.
 That’s a mark against you.

 I’ve spent years testing different designs of Quick Sprout, looking for that optimized look.
-And when you are testing, the most important things you need to test for are page views, time on page and bounce rate.
+When you are testing, the most important things you need to test for are page views, time on page and bounce rate.
 Design a beautiful site to lower those rates.